match-ROS/match_student_code/student_code/005_FormationLayer/formation_layer/README.md

 **Service Client/Service**
 * "**mec_Info**" (visualization_msgs::MarkerArray)
-    contains an array of markers to visualize the corners of the transported object.
+    provides the center and the radius od the minimum enclosing circle of the formation.